proofcarryingdata/zupass/bot.md

 - When restarting your database, make sure to run `localdb:restart` not `yarn localdb:init && yarn localdb:up`.

   - If you do accidentally run `init`, you will clear all local data.
 This is ok, but it causes some problems because your local Zupass ticket still exists in localStorage in the Telegram Web View of Zupass, but doesn't exist in the database.
-  - To rectify this situation, you should clear localStorage on Telegram Zupass by right-clicking the on the Web view, then selecting `Inspect Element`.
+  - To rectify this situation, you should clear localStorage on Telegram Zupass by right-clicking on the Web view, then selecting `Inspect Element`.
 From there, you can go to the `Storage` tab and clear everything.
   - Then, you just have to login again with an account that has a ticket